Nuclear Norm Regularized Estimation of Panel Regression Models: Introduction

-Those estimators have a very important computational advantage compared to the LS estimator, in that they are defined as minimizers of convex objective functions.
-The LS objective function in \eqref{DefQLS} is in general non-convex and can have multiple local minima.
-This can become a serious computational obstacle if the dimension of the regression coefficients is large.
-If the underlying panel regression model is nonlinear (e.g., \citealt{chen2014estimation}, \citealt{ChenFernandezValWeidner2014}), then optimizing a non-convex objective function with respect to the high-dimensional parameters $\lambda$ and $f$ becomes even more challenging.
-By contrast, under appropriate non-collinearity conditions on the regressors, the nuclear norm penalized objective function in \eqref{DefQpsi} is strictly convex and therefore has a unique local minimum that is also the global minimum.
+The second contribution of the paper is to derive asymptotic properties of $\widehat{\beta}_{\psi} $ and $\widehat{\beta}_{*} $.
+We establish asymptotic results for $\widehat \beta_\psi$ and $\widehat \beta_*$ when both panel dimensions become large.
+Under appropriate regularity conditions we show $\sqrt{\min ( N,T )}$-consistency of these estimators.
+We also show how to use $\widehat \beta_\psi$ and $\widehat \beta_*$ as initial values for a finite iteration procedure (avoiding a non-convex optimization) that gives improved estimates that are asymptotically equivalent to the LS estimator.

-In addition to this computational advantage the nuclear norm penalization also helps to resolve a potential identification problem for interactive fixed effect models.
-Namely, without restrictions on the parameter matrix $\Gamma_0$ in \eqref{model:linear.matrix}, we cannot separate $\beta_0 \cdot X$ and $\Gamma_0$ uniquely, because for any other parameter $\beta$ we can write
+The third contribution of the paper is to solve a potential identification problem for interactive fixed effect models by employing the nuclear norm penalization.
+Notice that without restrictions on the parameter matrix $\Gamma_0$ in \eqref{model:linear.matrix}, we cannot separate $\beta_0 \cdot X$ and $\Gamma_0$ uniquely, because for any other parameter $\beta$ we can write

 implying that $(\beta_0, \Gamma_0)$ and $(\beta, \Gamma(\beta,X))$ are observationally equivalent.
 If any non-trivial linear combination of the regressors $X_k$ is a high-rank matrix, then the assumption that $R_0 = {\rm rank}( \Gamma_0) \ll \min(N,T)$ is sufficient to identify $\beta_0$, because ${\rm rank}[\Gamma(\beta,X)]$ will be large for any other value of $\beta$.
-However, if some of the regressors $X_k$ have low rank, and the true number of factors $R_0$ is unknown, then there is an identification problem, and some regularization device is needed to resolve this.
-In Section~\ref{sec:Motivation} we show that the nuclear norm penalization indeed provides such a regularization device to uniquely identify $\beta_0$.
+However, if some of the regressors $X_k$ have low rank (as, for example, in \citealt{GobillonMagnac2016}, where $X_k$ is a panel of treatment variables) and the true number of factors $R_0$ is unknown, then there is an identification problem, and some regularization device is needed to resolve this.
+In Section~\ref{sec:Motivation} we show that, under appropriate assumptions on the covariates, the nuclear norm penalization indeed provides such a regularization device to uniquely identify $\beta_0$.

-After that identification discussion, we establish asymptotic results for $\widehat \beta_\psi$ and $\widehat \beta_*$ when both panel dimensions become large.
-Under appropriate regularity conditions we show $\sqrt{\min ( N,T )}$-consistency of these estimators.
-We also show how to use $\widehat \beta_\psi$ and $\widehat \beta_*$ as initial values for a finite iteration procedure that gives improved estimates that are asymptotically equivalent to the LS estimator.